 Request for Proposals (RFP) for the African American/Black and Puerto Rican/Latino Course of Studies Implementation (Round 3)

 Contact Person: Michelle LeBrun-Griffin (firstname.lastname@example.org)

 On June 23, 2021, CT PA 21-2 identified SERC as the lead organization for coordination and provision of professional learning and implementation support for CT’s African American/Black and Puerto Rican/Latino Course of Studies.

-SERC is seeking competitive proposals from qualified and interested organizations or individuals with proven expertise and experience in one or more of the following at the high school level: curriculum evaluation, content, pedagogy, instructional coaching, networking, and resource development.
+SERC is seeking competitive proposals from qualified and interested organizations or individuals with proven expertise and experience in external evaluation.

 “Sec.
 2. (NEW) (Effective July 1, 2019) (a) For the school year commencing July 1, 2021, and each school year thereafter, each local and regional board of education shall include African-American and black studies and Puerto Rican and Latino studies as part of the curriculum for the school district, pursuant to section 10-16b of the general statutes, as amended by this act.”